 "This is an excellent book for both practitioners and communities.
 A good mix of theory and activities to help you understand how people approach participation and ways in which you can keep them engaged.
 One to keep in your back pocket at all times."
 Dr Juliet Rose, Communities Programme Manager, Eden Project

 'Playwork – you mean you get paid for working with children?'
 What is playwork?
 What do playworkers do – and what don’t they do?
 Why is playwork different to working in early years settings, teaching, youth work..?
 The Buskers Guide to Playwork gives readers an accessible introduction to playwork.
 It outlines the fundamentals of the playwork ethos and gives readers practical guidance on how to apply this when working with children.
-This popular Busker's Guide has sold over 12,000 copies around the world, and is currently being translated into several different languages - watch this space!
+This popular Busker's Guide has sold over 12,000 copies around the world.

 ‘Why don’t children behave anymore?’
 What is behaviour?
 Why do adults get involved with children’s behaviour?
 And why don’t we need ‘behaviour management’ anymore?
 The Buskers Guide to Behaviour takes a unique look at the theory and practice of working with children’s behaviour in group settings.
 It encourages adults to apply some lateral thinking to some old chestnuts and gives practical advice on working with children.